Remutaka Rail Trail

 IntroductionBuilt in 1878, this rail route between the Hutt Valley and Featherston is now a gently graded 18 km walk, run or mountain bike ride, with opportunities for camping, swimming and fishing.

 18 km (Kaitoke to Cross Creek carpark) one way

-A rail route established in 1878 between the Hutt Valley and Featherston carried passengers up the steep incline from the Remutaka summit to Featherston until the opening of the Rimutaka rail tunnel in 1955.
-The innovative Fell mountain railway system pulled trains up the steep slope of the Rimutaka Incline.
+A rail route established in 1878 between the Hutt Valley and Featherston carried passengers up the steep incline from the Remutaka summit to Featherston until the opening of the Remutaka rail tunnel in 1955.
+The innovative Fell mountain railway system pulled trains up the steep slope of the Remutaka Incline.